sanchee16/sanchee16.github.io/_posts/2020-06-27-notes-for-Antifragile.markdown

 	- Definition of hero has gone a 360 degree change
 - Antidote to Black Swan:
 	- Events are retrospectively explainable and hence the illusion of predictabililty
+	- You get pseudo order when you seek order, when you embrace randomness you get order and control.
+	- Complex systems have interdependencies which are hard to detect and have non-linear responses
+	- Manmade complex systems develop cascaded and chain of reactions which are really unpredictable